adaltas/node-csv/README.md

 ## Migration

-Most of the generator is imported from its parent project [CSV][csv] in a effort to split it between the generator, the parser, the transformer and the stringifier.
+Most of the generator is imported from its parent project [CSV][csv] in an effort to split it between the generator, the parser, the transformer and the stringifier.